petterfreak/yeapp_documentation/examples.md

 grunt less
 ```

-This command compile the less files to css, that the app use. (app/styles/result.css)
+This command compiles the less files to css that the app use. (app/styles/result.css)

 CONTENT